Airlines call for COVID-19 tests before all international flights

-PARIS (Reuters) - Global airlines on Tuesday called for pre-departure COVID-19 testing for all international flights to replace the quarantines and other restrictions blamed by the industry for exacerbating the travel slump.
+PARIS (Reuters) - Global airlines on Tuesday called for pre-departure COVID-19 testing for all international passengers to replace the quarantines they blame for exacerbating the travel slump.

 “We don’t see any alternative solution that would be less challenging or more effective,” IATA Director General Alexandre de Juniac said.